letoram/arcan/src/a12/net/HACKING.md

 extraneous key-repeats or 'shadow releases'.
 To minimize the harm here, a more complex state machine will be needed that tries to determine if the channel blocks or not by relying on a ping-stream.

+# Directory Mode notes

+When connected to a directory server, the interpretation of events change somewhat.
+Using the EVENT_EXTERNAL_REGISTER event a client can join an appl with an optional server end 'controller' appl.
+If so directory main process with spin up a VM process and send a descriptor pair to it and the worker.

+The worker will then route some events to the VM process instead of to the parent.

+To upload a file to the directory, first send an EVENT_EXTERNAL_BCHUNKSTATE event with the input field set to true, and the extension as the name of the field followed by the define_bstream command.

+The worker on the server side marks the inbound BCHUNKSTATE as pending, and pairs when receiving the bstream command.
+It forwards the two to the parent which checks against the keystore to resolve name, check permission and return the descriptor.
+If this fails, the bstream is cancelled for an inbound transfer or a EVENT_EXTERNAL_REQFAIL otherwise.

+The 'state' stream type is used to target the key-assigned private store.